Efficient Hamiltonian, structure and trace distance learning of Gaussian states: Results

-copies of $\rho$ suffice to learn the graph $G$ with probability of success at least $1-\delta$. \end{thm} To the best of our knowledge, there are no results in this direction for quantum spin systems, marking the first quantum result of this kind in general.
-We once again emphasize the logarithmic scaling with the number of modes.
-Furthermore, even though the scaling with other parameters is not efficient, this is a general feature of algorithms that solve this problem. \paragraph{Proof sketch:} The arguments to obtain our graph learning result also mostly rely on our local inversion techniques.
-The graph learning algorithm takes as an input an estimate of the covariance matrix $\hat{V}$, a promised lower bound on the strength of interaction $\kappa>0$, a promised upper bound on size of neighborhoods of distance $l~\sim\log(\kappa^{-1})$ of vertices, denoted by $\xi(l)\le \Delta^l$, and a threshold parameter $\eta$, which depends on $\|S\|_{\infty}$ and the symplectic eigenvalues.
+\paragraph{Proof sketch:} The arguments to obtain our graph learning result also mostly rely on our local inversion techniques.
+The graph learning algorithm takes as an input an estimate of the covariance matrix $\hat{V}$, a promised lower bound on the strength of interaction $\kappa>0$, a promised upper bound on size of neighborhoods of distance $l~\sim\frac{\log(\kappa^{-1})}{\log\log(\kappa^{-1})}$ of vertices, denoted by $\xi(l)\le \Delta^l$, and a threshold parameter $\eta$, which depends on $\|S\|_{\infty}$ and the symplectic eigenvalues.
 It then iterates over all vertices $i$ and all possible neighborhoods of size $\xi(l)$, denoted by $\mathcal{N}_i$.
 For each of the $\mathcal{N}_i$, we then consider all possible neighborhoods enlarged by $\xi(l)$ additional vertices, defining a set $\overline{\mathcal{N}}_i$, and perform our local inversion with the enlarged neighborhood.
 If we see that in the resulting matrix there are no large entries (as measured by the threshold $\eta$) on row $i$ and vertices $j\in\overline{\mathcal{N}}_i$, we then set our neighborhood as $\mathcal{N}_i$.
 The intuition behind the procedure is as follows: recall that we assume that we have a lower bound on the size of all interactions and that matrix elements of $(2V-i\Omega)^{-1}$ corresponding to vertices that are far apart decay rapidly.
-Furthermore, performing local inversions with entries at a distance $l\sim \log(\kappa^{-1})$ from a vertex suffices to obtain a good recovery of the entries up to error $\sim\kappa$.
+Furthermore, performing local inversions with entries at a distance $l\sim \frac{\log(\eta^{-1})}{\log\log(\eta^{-1})}$ from a vertex suffices to obtain a good recovery of the entries up to error $\sim\eta$, which scales roughly as $\kappa$.
 If the $l$-neighborhood of $i$ is contained in $\mathcal{N}_i$, then all the estimates with the $\xi(l)$-enlarged neighborhood will be correct and all the entries added will be small because of the decay.
 Thus, we will correctly accept in this case.
 On the other hand, if we have the incorrect or incomplete $l$-neighborhood, then are $\xi(l)$ vertices we can add that will make it complete.
 For that joint neighborhood, we see two possibilities: either this will ``turn on'' a large entry, which will show us that we were not operating with the right neighborhood.
 In contrast, if we see that for all possibilities we add this never occurs, then we can also conclude that the vertices we are missing will only add a small error and can be neglected.
 By iterating over all such enlarged neighborhoods we are able to succesfully find submatrices to locally invert the covariance matrix for each vertex.
 After that, we inspect the resulting Hamiltonian and discard the interactions we find to be below the threshold given to us.
 Also here we are able to obtain a logarithmic scaling in the number of modes because we only need to invert locally.